 Like in Spring, it is important to follow the “one-third rule” when mowing your lawn … so the length you want to keep your lawn will determine how frequently you need to mow it.

 However, experts recommend that you keep your grass longer in the summer than you would in the springtime.
-The recommended length for your lawn in the summer months is roughly three inches.

 Longer grass helps to sustain your lawn during periods of drought, which can happen during the summer months.